 Administration of Medication in Schools

-• The medication is supplied by the family in a fully-labeled original container
+* All medication must be supplied by the family in the fully-labeled original container.

 School Health Records/Health Conditions

-Minnesota State Law requires schools to maintain a permanent health record for every child registered in the district showing immunizations and health conditions.
-Health information pertinent to the student’s safety and ability to learn in school is requested upon entrance to the Willmar School system.
-Parents are encouraged to notify the school of health problems, updated vaccines, or diagnosis of infectious disease.
+Minnesota State Law requires schools to maintain a permanent health record for every child registered in the district including immunizations and health conditions.
+Health information pertinent to the student’s safety and ability to learn in school is requested upon entrance to the Willmar Public School system.
+Parents are encouraged to notify the school of health concerns, updated vaccines, or diagnosis of infectious disease.
 Information is considered confidential and shared with school personnel only as needed.

-Parents need to inform their Bus Company or after school programs including sports of any health concerns for their child.
+***School nursing services are only available during regular school days/school hours.
+It is the parent/guardian's responsibility to inform their bus company or after school programs, including sports, of any health concerns for their child.

 The Minnesota Department of Health recommends health screenings for students.
-In Willmar Schools the Health Office staff makes reasonable efforts to screen:
+In Willmar Public Schools the health office staff make reasonable efforts to screen:

 • Grades K,1,3,5,7,and 9 for vision screening.